Seal Island (Shoalwater, Western Australia)

 Seal Island is located near Shoalwater, Western Australia in the Perth region.

-It is incorporated into the Shoalwater Marine Park.
+It is incorporated into the Shoalwater Bay Islands Nature Reserve, and surrounded by the Shoalwater Islands Marine Park.

 In December 2016, a rare birth of a southern elephant seal pup on the island was just the third such event recorded in Western Australia in 20 years and only the tenth in Australia since 1958.